-Several years ago, my full time job was to sell Hanoi as a destination for a living.
-Yes that was true, I was a MICE & Catering Service Planner for one of the most prestigious international five star hotels in Hanoi, the place where I am glad to call it home.
-I thought the job as an event planner for me was one the best jobs in the world.
-I had many chances to speak about Hanoi as a meeting destination to numerous professional conference organizers (PCOs) in the world, who were trying to picture how the capital city of Vietnam should be like.
+Several years ago, my full-time job was to sell Hanoi as a destination for a living.
+Yes, that was true, I was a MICE & Catering Service Planner for one of the most prestigious international five-star hotels in Hanoi, the place where I am glad to call it home.
+I thought the job as an event planner for me was one of the best jobs in the world.
+I had many chances to speak about Hanoi as a meeting destination to numerous professional conference organizers (PCOs) around the world, who were trying to picture what the capital city of Vietnam should be like.
 If you need more than one reason to choose Hanoi as your next MICE destination, I’ve got at least a dozen reasons why you should definitely give Hanoi an opportunity to host your upcoming events.

 1. Hanoi – A millennial city

-Founded over 1000 years ago by Ly Thai To, the first Emperor of Ly Dynasty, Vietnam’s capital city is rich in history, with the streets of its rambling Old Quarter dating back to the 14th century.
+Founded over 1000 years ago by Ly Thai To, the first Emperor of the Ly Dynasty, Vietnam’s capital city is rich in history, with the streets of its rambling Old Quarter dating back to the 14th century.
 Wandering these tree-lined lanes past crumbling colonial facades will transport you back in time.
-Hanoi features a fascinating blend of the legendary history and the future.
-The dynamic of the city lies in its distinctive architecture, traditions and charming people.
+Hanoi features a fascinating blend of a legendary history and the future.
+The dynamic of the city lies in its distinctive architecture, traditions, and charming people.
 Hanoi’s Old Quarter serves up a sensory overload.
-Wisps of incense drift out onto streets from ancient temples, while the clang of blacksmiths’ hammers mingles with mobile fruit sellers’ call.
+Wisps of incense drift out onto streets from ancient temples, while the clang of blacksmiths’ hammers mingles with mobile fruit sellers’ calls.
 Jump in a cyclo and tour this intoxicating maze.

 2. The city of 12 seasons of flowers

 Hanoi is the only capital city in Southeast Asia that has four seasons per year.
-But not only that, we are talking about Hanoi – the capital city of Vietnam, a unique city in the world which offers 12 seasons of flowers.
-From the month of January where the cherry blossoms start to bloom to April when the elegant lilies are seen all over the places.
+But not only that, we are talking about Hanoi – the capital city of Vietnam, a unique city in the world that offers 12 seasons of flowers.
+From the month of January when the cherry blossoms start to bloom to April when the elegant lilies are seen all over the place.
 It’s a total sensory experience all over Hanoi’s street corners.
-You will either see bouquet of flowers being tucked at the back of the street vendors’ bike-cycles or seasonal flowers to naturally appear on the trees of Hanoi’s main streets.
+You will either see bouquets of flowers being tucked at the back of the street vendors’ bike cycles or seasonal flowers naturally appearing on the trees of Hanoi’s main streets.

 3. A city of Art and Creativity

 Believe it or not, some of the best artists happen to live in Hanoi, Vietnamese or expatriates.
 This is how I used to win in every challenge from my clients who asked us to craft a unique activity or experience for them.
-For instance, once I worked with this company called ‘EM’ for confidentiality, the event organizer started a challenge if I could come up with a creative team building activity which is safe for everyone to play but it has to be unique and fun that nobody had done similar things before.
-In the meantime, the team building activities must result in good contribution to the local community.
-This challenge didn’t cause me so much of a trouble after all because I know I can always count on Tòhe Social Enterpise to help with creative and social projects.
-After having our general briefing, my partners from Tòhe didn’t show a slightest concern of what they cannot do based on client’s requirements, as if creativity is simply the thing that they do, with a combination of fun and social responsibilities to the local community.
-The below image is a sneak peak of what we’ve achieved:
+For instance, once I worked with this company called ‘EM’ for confidentiality, the event organizer started a challenge to see if I could come up with a creative team-building activity that is safe for everyone to play but it has to be unique and fun that nobody had done similar things before.
+In the meantime, the team-building activities must result in a good contribution to the local community.
+This challenge didn’t cause me so much of trouble after all because I know I can always count on Tòhe Social Enterprise to help with creative and social projects.
+After having our general briefing, my partners from Tòhe didn’t show the slightest concern about what they cannot do based on the client’s requirements, as if creativity is simply the thing that they do, with a combination of fun and social responsibilities to the local community.
+The below image is a sneak peek of what we’ve achieved:

 Location: Protection Centre 3 – Tay Mo – Ha Noi